netcharm/greasemonkey-code/readme.md

 Note
 ====
-all files is tested on greasemonkey for firefox
+all user script files is tested on greasemonkey for firefox